flowplayer/apple-sdk-releases/README.md

-# Wowza Flowplayer iOS and tvOS SDKs
+# Wowza Flowplayer Apple SDKs

-The Wowza Flowplayer iOS SDK provides a framework to integrate video playback and advertisement capabilities into your iOS and tvOS applications.
+The Wowza Flowplayer Apple SDK provides a framework to integrate video playback and advertisement capabilities into your iOS and tvOS applications.
 With this SDK, you can take advantage of a comprehensive set of features and functionalities that enhance the video playback experience for your users.

 For more, get started with our official Apple SDK documentation: